getsentry/sentry-docs/src/collections/_documentation/platforms/index.md

 To report to Sentry you’ll need to use a language-specific SDK.
 The Sentry team builds and maintains these for most popular languages, but there’s also a large ecosystem supported by the community.

-## Sentry-supported SDKs
+## Languages

-These SDKs are [maintained](https://github.com/getsentry) and [supported](https://sentry.io/contact/support/) by Sentry staff.
+{% include platform_icon_links.html select="languages" %}

-{% include platform_icon_links.html %}
+## Frameworks

-Some platforms have been phased out or have been replaced with new SDKs.
-For those legacy integrations head over to the [legacy clients]({% link _documentation/clients/index.md %}) page.
+{% include platform_icon_links.html select="frameworks" %}

 ## Community-supported SDKs

 These SDKs are [maintained and supported](https://forum.sentry.io) by the Sentry community.
+While generally our community does a great job at responding to issues, it's important to understand that Sentry staff cannot help you with issues using a community-supported SDK

 * [_C++_](https://github.com/nlohmann/crow)
 * [_Clojure_](https://github.com/sethtrain/raven-clj#alternatives)